python-lsp/cookiecutter-pylsp-plugin/{{cookiecutter.project_slug}}/README.md

 {{cookiecutter.description}}

-This is a plugin for the [Python LSP Server](https://github.com/python-lsp/python-lsp-server).
+This is a plugin for [Python LSP Server](https://github.com/python-lsp/python-lsp-server).

 ## Installation